 Thousands of items on existing long-term loans, touring exhibitions and loans from the Science Museum’s Library and Archive collections (including photographs) will be unaffected.
 Loans to exhibitions between April 2019 and December 2022 already agreed will also be honoured.

-Some objects held at the Museum of Science and Industry in Manchester, and all objects held at the National Science and Media Museum in Bradford, Locomotion in County Durham and the National Railway Museum in York will remain available for loan during this time.
+Some objects held at the Science and Industry Museum in Manchester, and all objects held at the National Science and Media Museum in Bradford, Locomotion in County Durham and the National Railway Museum in York will remain available for loan during this time.
 We can advise on a case-by-case basis about the location and availability of objects.

 Moving this vast number of objects creates opportunities to increase public engagement, enabling more people to discover the richness of our collection.
 An unprecedented digitisation effort will create one of the most extensive online scientific collections in the world, with newly digitised items from our collection regularly released online.